ander1code/crud-java/README.md

-# SkelJAVA
+# CrudJava

-1- Description:
+### 1. Description:

-- Skeleton of a CRUD in Java that will be used in future development.
-Tools Used: JAVA 8, SQLite and SQLite JDBC Driver (connection to SQLite).

-2 - Features CRUD:
+- Prototype of a small individual registration made in JAVA pure with SQLite3 database.

+### 2. Features:

+- Data validation.
-- Login (MD5)
+- Transactional
-- Registration
+- Data Registration
-- Search for Name and Code
+- Search for Name and ID

+### 3. CrudJava (Project's Folder):

+- Project made in NetBeans 8.2 IDE
+- Project interfaces and classes
-3 - Requirements for project's edition:
+- sqlite-jdbc-3.21.0.jar used for connection with SQLite3.
+- 'db.sqlite3' (Project's database)

+### 4. BIN (Binary's Folder):

+- "crudjava.jar" (project)
+- Database's file 'db.sqlite3'.
+- In lib, sqlite-jdbc-3.21.0.jar used for connection with SQLite3.
+- "crudjava.exe" to invoke the execution of the "crudjava.jar" file by JAVA in Windows Environment.

+### 5. Tools Used:

+- NetBeans IDE 8.2
-- JAVA 8
+- JDK 1.8.0_152
-- SQLite JDBC Driver
+- SQLite JDBC Driver 3.21.0
+- SQLite3
-- SQLite 3
+- SQLiteStudio v3.1.1